Alfred Hugenberg: Beginnings of media empire

 After buying the Scherl newspaper chain in July 1916, Hugenberg announced, at the first meeting of the board under his management, that he had only bought the Scherl corporation to champion annexationist and Pan-German war aims, and that any editors opposed to his expansionist views should resign immediately, before he fired them.
 In buying the Scherl corporation, Hugenberg acquired the Berlin newspaper Der Tag (The Day), which became the flagship paper of his media empire.
-Der Tag had a daily circulation of 18,000–20,000 when Hugenberg brought Scherl in 1916 and was a "quality" paper mostly read by educated middle-class people.
-Another Scherl newspaper was the Berliner Lokal-Anzeiger, a paper aimed at lower-middle class readership that had a daily circulation of a quarter of million; Der Tag was the more prestigious newspaper, but the Lokal-Anzieger was the more profitable one.
+Der Tag had a daily circulation of 18,000–20,000 when Hugenberg brought Scherl in 1916, and was a "quality" paper mostly read by educated middle-class people.
+Another Scherl newspaper was the Berliner Lokal-Anzeiger, a paper aimed at lower-middle class readership that had a daily circulation of a quarter of a million; Der Tag was the more prestigious newspaper, but the Lokal-Anzeiger was the more profitable one.
 Hugenberg's biographer, John Leopold, wrote: "This very visible success of the Scherl concern led to the charge that Hugenberg was a war profiteer and an unscrupulous manipulator of the postwar inflation.
 This was undoubtedly true.
 During the period from 1914 through 1924, Hugenberg had securely established the basis of his entire syndicate.
-His business transactions were filled with plans to buy and sell shares of different companies, the creation of new corporations as holding concerns to take various firms, contracts with confidants acting as middlemen and ever-present schemes to avoid taxes.
+His business transactions were filled with plans to buy and sell shares of different companies, the creation of new corporations as holding concerns to take various firms, contracts with confidants acting as middlemen, and ever-present schemes to avoid taxes.
 Hugenberg exploited the corporate law, which he knew so well, and used his own financial acumen, which had been so finely developed, to secure his empire.
 He knew the rules of the game and manipulated them to full advantage."